Skip to main content

 Why this matters: Review gating directly violates Google's review policies, Yelp's policies, and FTC guidelines on authentic reviews.
 It artificially inflates ratings by suppressing legitimate negative feedback — exactly what regulators are cracking down on.

-What Is Smart Review Routing?
+What Is Smart Review Routing Exactly?

 Smart review routing is fundamentally different.
 Instead of filtering or blocking customers, you send every customer the same review request.
 The routing happens after their initial response: